RoyCoding8/BingSearcher/README.md

 ### ⚠️ **Disclaimer**

 This content is provided for **educational and testing purposes only**.
-Be aware that using these techniques may violate the terms of service for some platforms, and could potentially lead to account suspension or termination.
+Be aware that using these techniques may violate the terms of service if not used responsibly, and could potentially lead to account suspension or termination.

 **Use responsibly and at your own risk**.
 *The author is not responsible for any consequences arising from misuse.*